 - black beans - adds depth to the recipe

-- white navy beans - adds contrast
+- white navy beans (or butter beans) - adds contrast

-- kidney beans - the heartiest bean
+- dark red kidney beans - for rich color

 - brown sugar - gives the dish its sweetness